Roblox/avatar-evolution/Instances/Animator/Animator.md

 ## Animation Step

 Animators are stepped every frame *before* [RunService.Stepped].
-This updates the target poses of animatable joints, like [Motor6D.Transform].
+This updates the target poses of animatable joints, like [Motor6D.Transform] or [Bone.Transform].
 The actual updating of the relative positions of the animated parts is defered until the internal `physicsStepped`, *after* [Stepped][RunService.Stepped].

 For each joint the Animator will blend the the interpolated poses between keyframes in playing [AnimationTrack]s within the same [Priority][AnimationTrack.Priority] according to their [AnimationTrack.Weight].
 AnimationTracks playing with a higher priority override any tracks playing with a lower priority.